jtmoon79/goto_http_redirect_server/README.md

       The "to URL" field corresponds to HTTP Header "Location" in the server Redirect reply.

-      A redirects file entry has four fields separated by FIELD_DELIMITER character, (default "\t");
+      A redirects file entry has four fields separated by FIELD_DELIMITER character:
       "from path", "to URL", "added by user", "added on datetime".
       For example,